FreeRADIUS/wiki.freeradius.org/building/Building-Ubuntu-packages-from-source.md

      sudo apt-get install unzip

 Here I download and extract the source to a temporary directory: (I'm using here a directory in my home folder.)
+Make sure the filename is the same as your downloaded one.

      cd /home/myusername/
      mkdir freeradius
      cd freeradius
      wget https://github.com/FreeRADIUS/freeradius-server/archive/v3.0.x.zip

-     tar zxf freeradius-server-W.X.Y.tar.gz
+     unzip v3.0.x.zip

 or (depending on type of archive)

-      unzip v3.0.x.zip
+      tar zxf freeradius-server-W.X.Y.tar.gz

 Now we need to go into the directory containing the source.